 A new kitty once a week!
 Click here to find out how your cat can appear on Van City Kitty.

 Every month we feature a few kitties who are looking for their forever home.
-Here are this month’s lovely felines from Katie’s Place!
+Today we have two adoptable felines from Katie’s Place!

 |Katie’s Place is a volunteer-run no-kill animal shelter in Maple Ridge.
 Two principals guide them: all life is valuable, and we are responsible for improving the quality of life for all those in our care.They make no judgment on whose life is worth rescuing; the sick, elderly and homely are as precious as the healthy, young and attractive.
 Katie’s Place started helping animals in January of 2001 and became a registered charity in 2005.

 Katie’s Place funding comes entirely from donations, fundraising and applying for grants.
 The funds go directly to animal care.
 Less than 3% is spent on admin/maintenance (eg. phone, bank charges, insurance).
 They are entirely volunteer run.

 Poor Spartacus was found abandoned in a carrier outside of a veterinary office, along with another kitty.
 We don’t know how long they waited in the cold, but we hope it was short.
 While we don’t know anything about his past, we can certainly share about his present.
 After the initial shock of being abandoned and finding himself in a shelter with 100+ other cats wore off, Spartacus has shown himself to be a sweet, fluffy love muffin who eagerly leans in to accept chin scritches.

 The vets assisting Katie’s place estimate this freckle-nosed boy to be about 8 years old and like all cats at Katie’s Place, he is neutered, tattooed, vaccinated and has been tested for feline aids and feline leukemia (he is negative for both).